tk-notes/lucas-meier-blog/content/posts/2021/06/e2e_in_the_browser/index.md

 the app delivery model requires users to place greater and more enduring trust in the developers.

-If the choice is between a web app with E2E encryption, or a web app without it, I would choose the latter.
+If the choice is between a web app without E2E encryption a web app with it, I would prefer to have it.
 You should be aware of the additional trust you place in the developers of this application, but that doesn't mean you shouldn't eschew the benefits completely.